Skip to main content

 The results

-• Led the CHART model team’s first-ever discovery sprints with model participants
+• Led the CHART model team’s first discovery sprints with participating providers

 Let’s deliver together.